-Overview of Governance at AET (Essential reading for all Governors)
+Overview of Governance at AET - Essential reading for all Trustees and Governors

-The overarching responsibility for governance of the Group’s academies lies with the Group’s Board of Trustees.
+The overarching responsibility for governance of the Trust and its academies lies with the Group’s Board of Trustees.
 The Trustees are responsible for setting and monitoring strategic objectives, as well as compliance with charity and company law and the Group’s funding agreement.

 Day-to day responsibilities for challenge, support and intervention are delegated by the Trustees through a Scheme of Delegation to an Executive Board which operates a holistic framework distinguishing between governance, performance management and the provision of school support services as illustrated in this framework diagram.